JanhaviPatil-14/ElectViz-Data/README.md

 # ElectViz-Data
-State-wise AC (Assembly Constituency) in Excel format for easy analysis and visualization.
+State-wise AC (Assembly Constituency) data in Excel format for easy analysis and visualization.